JoyMonteiro/bharatsim-tutorial/source/epidemiology-network-structure.rst

     :width: 600px
     :figclass: align-center

-In such a model, individuals can move between their home and their work locations, and as a result the total number of individuals in any given location is not fixed.
-As a result, we now need to go over every location, and treat it as a well-mixed location.
-The algorithm now
+By adding this complexity, we can see that the number of individuals at any given location is not fixed.
+So we modify our algorithm such that we treat each location as a well-mixed case looping over the instantaneous population at the given location.
+The modified algorithm is shown in the box below.
-becomes:

 .. admonition:: Algorithm
    :class: tip